 Raised by nature-loving parents, Harry Alper grew up in Boston, MA.
 His “edible” revelation came in college, when he learned to garden and forage for food in the wild.
-As a garden educator at Ashe, Harry enjoys teaching children to try new foods, build community through garden projects, and appreciate honey bees.
+As a chef educator at Ashe, Harry enjoys teaching children to try new foods, build community through project-based learning, and appreciate honey bees.
 He believes that having a relationship with the natural world is part of living a full human experience, and a place where you can find joy, peacefulness, and a sense of belonging.
 Harry can frequently be found organizing to advance justice, equity, and freedom for all people.
 He also believes in the simple power of relaxing on his porch, and waving to his neighbors.

 Marsha Bard grew up in Winslow, Maine, and has lived in New Orleans since 2008.
 The seeds of Marsha’s gardening career were first planted when a friend sent her roma tomato seeds in the mail.
 She went on to study horticulture at Delgado and began her time with ESYNOLA as a garden intern five years ago.
 She is passionate about ethical and safe food production methods, and food waste awareness.
 She enjoys working with volunteers in the garden almost as much as she loves volunteering herself.
 In her spare time, Marsha loves hanging with her cats, crocheting, singing, baking, and making messes.